- What is the Adventure Writing Academy?

 Yes.
 Completing assigned work is vital to getting the most out of the program.
 Students are assigned a number of readings between class meetings, which are necessary to participate in class discussion.
 There is also an expectation of writing fiction and tabletop game content, as well as some journaling.
 Most class sessions end with students creating a significant chunk of new writing, and generally, they are expected to expand on that piece and revise it over the course of the month between sessions.

 Are There Grades?

 Sort of.
 Yes, we will give you grades.
 We are not accredited, so they don’t mean much outside of this program.
 But you must complete 67% of the work in order to move on to specialty courses.
-However, you may repeat the course for free until you pass.
+However, you may complete the homework after your course ends.
 Enrollment in more advanced courses may be withheld until work is completed.